 • Oil or butter to grease the pan

-* Crème fraîche is a variety of fermented cream originating in Normandy, which you can find in the refrigerated area of most supermarkets.
+* Crème fraîche is a variety of fermented cream from Normandy, which you can find in the refrigerated area of most supermarkets.
 It is quite thick cream with a slight acid touch and a percentage of fat that can reach 40%.
-If you can't find it, you can use semi-whipped cream.
+If you can't find it, you can use semi-mounted cream.

 Elaboration